Cyril-zip/AWS-SAA-C02-Study-Guide/README.md

     - Kinesis Streams can continuously capture and store terabytes of data per hour from hundreds of thousands of sources such as website clickstreams, financial transactions, social media feeds, IT logs, and location-tracking events.
 For example: purchase requests from a large online store like Amazon, stock prices, Netflix content, Twitch content, online gaming data, Uber positioning and directions, etc.
+    - Kinesis supports data replay by consumer.
+Assuming that the records are still within their retention period you’d need to recreate the ESM with whatever timestamp you wanted to replay from or at trim horizon if you wanted to get everything in the stream.

   - Kinesis Firehose
     - Amazon Kinesis Firehose is the easiest way to load streaming data into data stores and analytics tools.
 When data is streamed into Kinesis Firehose, there is no